First-Year Applicants

 Affordability

-Oberlin’s financial aid policy is simple: we meet the full demonstrated financial need of every admitted student.
-We commit more than $87 million annually to provide aid directly to students, supporting Oberlin’s historic, ongoing efforts to broaden educational access.
+Oberlin’s financial aid policy is simple: we meet the full demonstrated financial need of every admitted student who applies for financial aid.
+We commit more than $100 million annually to provide aid directly to students, supporting Oberlin’s historic, ongoing efforts to broaden educational access.

-Most Oberlin students receive some form of need-based financial assistance.
+Many Oberlin students receive need-based financial assistance.
 And all students, regardless of financial need, are automatically considered for generous merit scholarships.
-At minimum, all new students who apply and enroll at Oberlin in fall 2023 will receive the $10,000 Oberlin Commitment Scholarship.
+At minimum, all students who enroll at Oberlin will receive the $10,000 Oberlin Commitment Scholarship.

 Visit our Financial Aid Overview page to learn more.